rondelion/Vision1/README.md

 ### Saccade
 `PriorityMap2Gaze`

-Saccade to the position in the saliency map after accumulation (temporal integral) with a given decay constant.
+Saccade to the position having the maximal intensity in the saliency map with noise added after accumulation with a given decay constant (temporal integral).

 ## How to Install